dynamsoft-docs/capture-vision-docs-js/programming/javascript/release-notes/dbr.md

 # Release Notes - DynamsoftBarcodeReader Module

+## 10.2.10 (04/11/2024)

+- Update interfaces `CandidateBarcodeZonesUnit` and `CandidateBarcodeZone` to store the information of a single candidate barcode zone.
+- Update interface `LocalizedBarcodesUnit` and `DeformationResistedBarcodeImageUnit` to store the deformation-resisted barcode information.

 ## 10.0.21 (02/05/2024)

 Introduced `dbr.bundle.js` to include packages that are required on running Dynamsoft Barcode Reader to reduce the complexity of the code.